Crank up those Christmas tunes one more time and let’s get finished with this stocking!

 Repeat decrease round until the GUSSET stitch count is the same as the CUFF stitch count noted, adjusting markers to remain in the first and last stitch of the CUFF as you work.

-Round 1: sc around, join round with sl st.
+Round 1: with green sc around, join round with sl st.

 Lay sock flat and place markers in the sides of the foot (markers may not line up with row beginning).

-Round 1: Working in a spiral, place marker at beginning of round. *Sc to two before marker, sc2tog, repeat from * sc to end of round.
+Round 1: Join white, Working in a spiral, place marker at beginning of round. *Sc to two before marker, sc2tog, repeat from * sc to end of round.